 While deeper depths than the standard 130-foot limit for recreational divers are possible with decompressing, you would still be unable to make it the 2.3 miles down to the Titanic.
-This is largely due to the pressure most likely being strong enough to break bones and also cause new unknowns in your bodies reaction to gases,

 The other worry is largely based around the depths requiring a trip that is much too long for the amount of gas you would be able to bring along.
 Even if you were able to carry the correct amount of gas, the water itself would also be much to freezing to even dive in normally.